The Untold Truth Of Will Ferrell

 "But my fear of failure never approached in magnitude my fear of 'what if,'" he added.
 "What if I never tried at all?"

-Bad reviews have helped him stay grounded, and he's even saved some bad reviews and hung them up as a reminder that not only will some people not like him, but that it was all right.
+Bad reviews have helped him stay grounded, and he's even saved some harsh critiques and hung them up as a reminder that not only will some people not like him, but that it was all right.
 He believes the key is enjoying the journey without becoming too focused on the result, and told The Guardian it's not a matter of being fearless, it's a matter of being ignorant to the possibility of failure.
 "If you know too much," he said, "you will be totally paralyzed."

-He auditioned for SNL with the 'Get Off the Shed' sketch
+Will Ferrell auditioned for SNL with the Get Off the Shed sketch

 No matter how big celebrities become, they all had to start somewhere.
-Ferrell's start is his audition tape for SNL, and you might even recognize one of the sketches.
+Will Ferrell's start was his audition tape for "Saturday Night Live," and you might even recognize one of the sketches.
 The "Get Off the Shed" sketch got a few tweaks and ended up actually being performed on the show, but it's undeniably strange seeing the raw performance.
 That sketch was one of a few Ferrell did, and when he talked to The New York Times about the whole process, he said for the first part of the audition, he was asked to do any character, a political impression, and a celebrity impression.
 He did a stand-up bit as Ted Kennedy, the shed sketch, and Harry Caray reading a play.
-After meeting with Lorne Michaels and being asked to do an entirely new audition, he came with the idea of offering Michaels $25,000 in fake money and just walking out.
+After meeting with Lorne Michaels and being asked to do an entirely new audition, he came up with the idea of offering Michaels $25,000 in fake money and just walking out.
 "But it was not a joking atmosphere," he said, so he never did it.

 Advertisement

 Instead, he did the shed sketch again, a Bill Clinton impression, and another sketch where he played a businessman in his office, rolling around on the floor playing with cat toys.
 Everything was met with silence.
-"And I'm thinking, "Oh, it's over.
-It's just over now."
+"And I'm thinking, 'Oh, it's over.
+It's just over now.'"

 It wasn't over, and he got the job.